malware-dev/MDK-SE/README.md

 ----

+### MDK is currently NOT compatible with VS 15.8 since they haven't released a nuget package with the applicable Roslyn yet.

 A toolkit to help with ingame script (programmable block) development for Keen Software House's space sandbox Space Engineers.
 It helps you create a ready-to-code project for writing ingame scripts, and provides an analyzer which warns you if you're trying to use something that is not allowed in Space Engineers.

 ### General features